 - Business Skills and Knowledge

-Those drawn to the healthcare profession can use the HLA competency directory to conduct a self-assessment to determine strengths and weaknesses, which can be tailored and fortified through experience and higher education such as the Online Master of Healthcare Administration at Utica College.
+Those drawn to the healthcare profession can use the HLA competency directory to conduct a self-assessment to determine strengths and weaknesses, which can be tailored and fortified through experience and higher education such as the Online Master of Healthcare Administration at Utica University.
 Before assessing one’s self or making a determination about how best to apply the competencies, one must first understand the nature of each core competency category and how it applies to the field of healthcare.

 Communication and Relationship Management

 Healthcare administrators are required to be able to effectively communicate and relate to a cadre of individuals such as: